tinted-theming/home/builder.md

 Each scheme system MUST specify a way of obtaining the following information for a given scheme, often by reading from a yaml file or some method of dynamically generating it:

 * `system` - which system this scheme supports.
-For compatability reasons, when loading from a legacy yaml file, if `system` is not provided, the builder MUST use the provided colors in the palette to determine if this is a legacy scheme in either base16 or base24 format depending on which colors are provided.
+When loading from a yaml file, if `system` is not provided, the builder MUST use the provided colors in the palette to determine if this is a legacy scheme in either base16 or base24 format depending on which colors are provided.
 * `name` - the scheme's human readable name.
 * `slug` - optional.
 The scheme's machine readable name.
 The slug SHOULD use dashes rather than underscores.
 If it is not provided, a builder MUST infer it by [slugifying](#slugify) the scheme's name.
 * `author` - the scheme's author.